 Access to your Cal Maritime E-mail Account and Campus Computing Systems

 Access to your Cal Maritime e-mail account and campus computing systems is sent to the personal e-mail account currently in your file a few days after you are accepted to the school.
 Visual log-in instructions are available by clicking here.
-If you did not receive your campus username and password, please contact the Admission Office at 707-654-1330 or firstname.lastname@example.org.
+If you did not receive your campus username and password, please contact the Admission Office at 707-654-1330 or email@example.com.
 You need this access to receive financial aid information, receive important information from campus departments, and to register for Fall courses in June.
 We suggest you add your Cal Maritime e-mail account to your smart phone.
 Instructions were the first e-mail sent to your Cal Maritime account.
 Here are visual instructions for both iOS (Apple) and Android operating systems

 Personal Computer Recommendations

 Follow this link to information for Veterans.

 Health Insurance Waiver Due Date in July to be Announced

 Purchase of School Insurance Required for All Those Without Waivers